GinaLou25/Applying-unfold-to-pupil-data-to-get-deconvoluted-pupil-data-for-a-AAB-task/README.md

 # Applying-unfold-to-pupil-data-to-get-deconvoluted-pupil-data-for-a-AAB-task
 In this project (my bachelor thesis) I created an option to get pupil data into EEGLAB, to pass it on to unfold for deconvolution.
-The code is specificly written for the data of one Approach-Avoidance-Experiment (conducted by Aitana-Grasso-Cladera) and therefore not easily mathed to different projects.
+The code is specificly written for the data of one Approach-Avoidance-Experiment (conducted by Aitana-Grasso-Cladera) and therefore not easily applied to different projects.

+At the moment the code runs EEGLAB and Unfold over all sessions.
+To run it only over one session: uncomment line 2648-4054 and comment outt line 4055-end.

 Data files needed (not provided, as the data does not belong to me):
 - behavioral reaction time